hpi-swa-teaching/AcceptIt/README.md

 # Development and Progress

 For an update on the project state and the progress we made check out our [project documentation](https://github.com/hpi-swa-teaching/AcceptIt/wiki/Acceptit---project-development-from-April-2018-to-July-2018)

+# Further documentation

+For further project documentation and more details check out our [wiki](https://github.com/hpi-swa-teaching/AcceptIt/wiki)